vicampuzano/aplistorical/README.md

 This tool helps you migrate your historical data from Amplitude to Posthog.

-It is based on Laravel.
+It is based on Laravel so you can use it as a normal Laravel project or inside a Docker image using `sail` commands.

 ## Important notes before start
 **This tool is currently in beta**.
 We have done some tests in production environments and everything was fine.
 But, we can’t ensure you this will happen in your particular scenario.
 Please, **check the complete migration in a testing environment before doing it in the production one**.